JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 Switch out CTRL for CMD if you’re using MacOS.

+# Optional Utilities

+The following utilities are not required for the core functionality of Drasil, but may be helpful or even necessary depending on which pieces of Drasil you are working with.
+Read each section to decide if it's something you need for your purposes.

 ## LaTeX

 LaTeX is a language for typesetting documents, similar to Word and PowerPoint but with much more flexibility.
 While you might not often handle LaTeX manually while working with Drasil, it may still be a useful piece of software to learn.
 Feel free to check out some [tutorials](https://latex-tutorial.com/tutorials/), or a [different tutorial with an online editor](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes), or even a [table generator](https://www.tablesgenerator.com/#).